 where COVID-19 vaccination requirements in another public health direction or an employment direction also apply to the worker in healthcare, the worker must receive the prescribed number of doses of the COVID-19 vaccine by the date in those requirements; and

-Paragraph 7 does not apply to a worker in healthcare who is unable to be vaccinated due to a current medical contraindication where the responsible person for the healthcare setting:
+Paragraph 8 does not apply to a worker in healthcare who is unable to be vaccinated due to a medical contraindication where the responsible person for the healthcare setting:

-assesses the risk to other staff, patients, clients and other persons at the healthcare setting; and
+assesses the risk to the staff member, other staff, patients, clients and other persons at the healthcare setting; and

 determines that the unvaccinated worker may continue to work in the healthcare setting where their work cannot be performed outside the healthcare setting; and